DimasArbiArdian/finance-chatbot/README.md

 - **Session memory:** Stores up to five recent user prompts to maintain continuity.
 - **Creativity bias:** Adjusts how exploratory or deterministic the assistant should be.

-### Theme & Translation
+### Theme & Language
 - Choose **Theme** in the sidebar to toggle between system default, light, and dark palettes.
-- Open the **Translation helper** sidebar expander to convert text between English and Indonesian; the translation result stays available until you clear it.
+- Set **Language** to English or Indonesian; the UI labels and assistant replies switch instantly.
-- Translated text uses Gemini's `gemini-1.5-flash-latest` model to keep terminology financially accurate.
+- Language-aware prompts ensure Gemini responds with terminology appropriate for the selected locale.

 ### Working with Uploaded Documents
 - Supported formats: PDF, TXT/Markdown, CSV, and common image types (PNG, JPG, WEBP).